 You will need several materials to make fruit fly cultures.
 There are many premade fruit fly mediums available, including our FrogDaddy media!

 However, if you wish to make your own, you will need a few more supplies.

 *Please note that the formula FrogDaddy uses is not described below.*

-The preferred storage containers for fruit fly cultures are 32 oz vented deli cups.
-You can find this item in our feeder supplies section.
+The preferred storage containers for fruit fly cultures are 32 oz deli cups with fabric waffle vented lids.
+You can find these items in our feeder supplies section.

 I recommend having double of what your frogs need so that you can consistently cycle the flies.

 To make fruit fly cultures you will need:

 Baker's yeast (optional)